🚀

 Reflection

 Being an avid tennis player who has personally used this app to find hitting partners, I really enjoyed working on it.
 This simple yet effective redesign shows the importance of deeply understanding user behavior and pain points from a first-hand perspective.
-By balancing usability improvements with business goals like premium feature adoption, we were able to improve the overall experience while increasing revenue.

 Insights

 Clear communication of value and a user-centered approach were critical to the success of this redesign.
 Users responded positively when premium features were subtly introduced during natural points in the app flow, such as while searching for partners or scheduling matches.
 This strategy helped increase adoption without disrupting the user experience.
-By focusing on small but impactful changes, we struck a balance between improving usability and increasing monetization.

 Takeaways